 After 24hrs, the researchers found that the intestinal cells changed their behaviors as they went from breaking down carbohydrates to breaking down fat.
 Once these cells started breaking down fat, they also started to enhance the functionality of the intestinal stem cells.

-The researchers found that during fasting, transcription factors (responsible for turning DNA to RNA) were activated that promoted the breakdown of fatty acids instead of carbohydrates.
+The researchers found that during fasting, transcription factors (responsible for turning DNA to RNA) were activated that promote the breakdown of fatty acids instead of carbohydrates.
 These transcription factors, called PPARS, would promote regeneration when turned on and could potentially be used as a solution towards regeneration outside of fasting.

 The second part of the study focused on these transcription factors as the researchers tested them outside of fasting.
 They found that if the PPARS were activated when not fasting, intestinal stem cell regeneration occurred.
 Fasting was not the cause of the beneficial results, it was the transcription factors.